outside-docs/career-ladder/engineer2.md

 - Expands test coverage where necessary
 - Writes code reviews reviews that are helpful and valuable to the team
 - Owns documentation for multiple related components or services, helping ensure team-wide clarity and knowledge sharing
-- Makes consistent progress on solutions and leverage best practices
+- Makes consistent progress on solutions and leverages best practices

 ## Debugging & Monitoring

 - Debugs complex issues within their primary system and straightforward issues in adjacent systems
-- Identifies errors in their primary system and escalate to the team as needed
+- Identifies errors in their primary system and escalates to the team as needed

 ## Example activity breakdown